erodrigufer/dotfiles/README.md

 # Dotfiles

-I am currently still trying to make the installation of the dotfiles as automatic as possible (real plug-and-play).
+The installation of the dotfiles should be as automatic as possible (real _plug-and-play_).

 ## Boot-up